yuzhao66/yuzhao66.github.io/content/en/notebooks/_index.md

 ## WeChat Articles

-"RCT4BETTER"(依然糅春天) is [Dr. Ye Xiaoyang's](https://xiaoyangye.github.io/) WeChat Official Account, and as his research assistant, I often assist in publishing knowledge dissemination articles on it.
+"RCT4BETTER"(依然糅春天) is [Dr. Xiaoyang Ye's](https://xiaoyangye.github.io/) WeChat Official Account, and as his research assistant, I often assist in publishing knowledge dissemination articles on it.

 ### 1. How to use ‘readhtmltable’ and ‘maptile’ commands.